 Here we explained the four types of water used in laboratories, as well as the properties and processes of each type.

 Types of Laboratory Water

 1. Ultrapure Type of Water (Type 1)

-For the requirement of analytical laboratories, water with conductivity resistance of 18.2 MΩ-cm at 25°C is used.
+For the requirement of analytical laboratories, water with a conductivity resistance of 18.2 MΩ-cm at 25°C is used.
 Specifically, pyrogen-sensitive applications, Flow cytometry, cell, and tissue culture applications, Type 1 water, or ultrapure water are used.

-Water with this type of resistivity can still contain organic contaminants, endotoxins, and nucleases which don’t impact on resistivity values, so further other technologies are used to eliminate them.
+Water with this type of resistivity can still contain organic contaminants, endotoxins, and nucleases which don’t impact resistivity values, so further other technologies are used to eliminate them.

 The water flows through a vessel containing a dual wavelength of ultraviolet (UV) light (185nm and 254nm), which damaged any genetic materials present in the water which are required for the reproduction of microorganisms.

 This prevents the microorganisms from multiplications or replications and eliminates the microorganisms.